psychemedia/middle-english-romances/havelock-the-dane.md

 For ich am he, of al the ferd.
 That first shal slo with drawen swerd.
 Datheyt hwo ne stonde faste
-Bi me, hwil hise armes laste !"
+Bi me, hwil hise armes laste!"
 2605
 " The lef the," couth the erl Gunter
-" Ya !" quoth the erl of Cestre, Reyner.
+" Ya!" quoth the erl of Cestre, Reyner.
 And so dide alle that ther stode,
 And stirte forth so he were wode.
 Tho mouthe men se the brinies brihte